Life lesson #10

 Allow yourself the time and space to fall in love with yourself and life.

 Sometimes we get so caught up in life and thinking of the future that we forget about the greatness that lies within us and the smaller things in life.
 Allowing yourself the time and space to wander, explore, and reconnect with yourself and life brings you back to what truly matters.
-With school, work, family, friends and everything else that we like into our day to day lives, we loose ourselves in the process.
+With school, work, family, friends and everything else that we like into our day to day lives, we lose ourselves in the process.
 The years go by and we do not notice that changes in our personalities and habits.
 But allowing yourself to be alone it’ll all come as a reminder of who you used to be before life began to happen and take over.

 I never knew how much I enjoyed being alone until I came to Madrid.
 Having a room to myself and a schedule that truly allowed for a lot of alone time, I was finally able to hear myself think and reflect on the past and what I want to do in the years to come.
 I was able to finally remind myself of the beauty that lies within me.
 I was able to understand the I am unattached for people and things I thought I could not live without.